peterhinch/micropython-nano-gui/README.md

 When a `Pointer` is instantiated it is assigned to the `Dial` by the `Pointer` constructor.

+Bound variable:

+ 1. `label` The `Label` instance if one was created.

 ### Pointer class

 Constructor arg: